apache/pulsar/site2/docs/client-libraries-java.md

         .create();
   ```

 * Create JSON schemas for POJOs using `Schema.JSON`.
-An example is as follows:
+The following is an example.

   ```java
   Producer<MyPojo> pojoProducer = client.newProducer(Schema.JSON(MyPojo.class))